Amy Woods Brinkley

+Bank of America

 As head of the Bank's risk department, Brinkley was tasked with protecting the Bank from all kinds of risk, ranging from human resources-related factors to interest rate fluctuations and credit risk.

-According to the Times, "she was at Mr. Lewis’s side as the bank rapidly expanded its credit card and home equity lending, businesses that are causing charge-offs for the bank."
+According to the New York Times, "she was at Mr. Lewis’s side as the bank rapidly expanded its credit card and home equity lending, businesses that are causing charge-offs for the bank."
 Her most recent assignment was as "the point person between the bank and the regulators during the stress tests."
 As to compensation, "Ms. Brinkley received no bonus last year.
 But she took home at least $37.2 million during her tenure as Bank of America’s risk chief from 2001 to 2007, according to an analysis by Equilar, a compensation research firm.
-She is also entitled to pension benefits worth more than $12 million, and potentially millions more in deferred pay and accumulated stock.
+She is also entitled to pension benefits worth more than $12 million and potentially millions more in deferred pay and accumulated stock.
 The figures are based on the 2008 proxy statement, the last time data was publicly available."

-Brinkley joined the Bank of America organization in 1978, as a Commercial Credit Department management trainee for NCNB.
+Brinkley joined the Bank of America organization in 1978 as a Commercial Credit Department management trainee for NCNB.
 From 1993 to 2001, she served first as the company's Marketing executive and then as president of its Consumer Products division.